A Guide To Royal Air Force Injury Compensation Claims ( RAF )

 As with civil courts, the AFCS has a time limit, though this is longer at seven years from the date of the accident, or if the symptoms only arise after this period you have three further years in which to make the claim.
 This works in the same way that civil claims work.
 This scheme can only provide compensation for the injuries or illness suffered and associated pain.
 It also can only make awards based on the armed forces compensation scheme tariff.
 For the most serious of cases, this scheme will award a guaranteed monthly payment for life after the claimant has been discharged from the armed forces or RAF.

-Which route to claiming the compensation you need and deserve after an injury in the armed forces and air force, in particular, will depend upon your individual circumstances.
+Which route to making Royal Air Force injury compensation claims after an injury in the armed forces and air force will depend upon your individual circumstances.
 There are benefits and drawbacks to both claims routes and which is right for you depends on your injury and claim circumstances.
 At the start of your claim, you should see the advice of an experienced solicitor who can advise you about how to proceed with your claim, and what the implications of making it could be for you.
 In some circumstances, you may be able to make a claim through both the civil courts and the Armed Forces Compensation Scheme.
 However, you won’t be awarded compensation for both or receive double the award. whichever award is greater will be paid out.

 PTSD, or Post Traumatic Stress Disorder is commonly defined as a mental disorder which can be triggered by a traumatic event in a person’s life.
 To be defined as PTSD, it needs to last for more than a month and cause the person to have recurring flashbacks to the event as well as disturbing dreams and other emotional issues.
 The PSTD may or may not be severe enough to impair the person’s ability to carry on in their normal life and some people may outwardly seem not stressed and able to carry on working.